ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 I also compare these privacy guarantees.

-This post focuses on the mathematics of differential privacy, and should be suitable for anyone with some knowledge of probability.
+This post focuses on the mathematics of differential privacy, and should be suitable for anyone familiar with probability theory.
 For how the subject discussed in this post is related to privacy, check out the [Wikipedia entry](https://en.wikipedia.org/wiki/Differential_privacy) or [Dwork-Roth 2013](https://www.cis.upenn.edu/~aaroth/privacybook.html).